espresto/reclaim-social-media/README.md

 http://root.wirres.net/reclaim/

 ## Installation
 Download a [release](https://github.com/espresto/reclaim-social-media/releases) or clone the repository.
-If you clone, don't forget to run composer.
+If you clone it, put it as directory "reclaim" into your wp-content/plugins path.
+Don't forget to run composer.
 Also remember, the plugin is not stable yet.